 When You Die

 Tangaria is a very harsh game, in that the character you’ve been playing for days could be killed by a single careless action.
-Playing when tired or drunk is probably a good way to leave yourself with nothing but a sad tale to share in Discord.
+Playing when tired or drunk is probably a good way to leave yourself with nothing but a sad tale to share on Discord.
 If you have the ability to sense monsters or traps then use it.
 This is particularly important when you begin to encounter monsters that, without the appropriate gear, will kill your character in a single move.

 You should pay more attention and not get yourself in a next turn = death situation, but this is not always avoidable and no one (presumably) is so meticulously patient.
-ALWAYS carry “escape” (get away) items — Phase Door, Teleport, Recall, Teleport Level, etc. When you can, stockpile those that work NOW.
+ALWAYS carry “escape” (getaway) items — Phase Door, Teleport, Recall, Teleport Level, etc. When you can, stockpile those that work NOW.
 If a unique starts chasing you, you don’t want to be waiting for Recall to kick in.

 Getting back to town

 Most of the townspeople should be avoided by the largest possible distance when you wander from store to store.
 Fights will break out, though, so be prepared.
-Since your character grew up in this world of intrigue, no experience is awarded for killing the town inhabitants, though you may acquire handful of coins.
+Since your character grew up in this world of intrigue, no experience is awarded for killing the town inhabitants, though you may acquire a handful of coins.

 Stores do not always have everything in stock.
 As the game progresses, they may get new items so check from time to time.
-Stores restock after some game turns have passed, but the inventory will never change while you looking at it.
+Stores restock after some game turns have passed, but the inventory will never change while you are looking at it.
 You step away from shopkeeper for the store to restock.
 If you have a lot of spare gold, you can purchase every item in a store, which will induce the store owner to bring out new stock, and perhaps even retire.
-Some of NPC stores (in brackets you see the number of the store in ASCII graphical mode):
+Some NPC stores (in brackets you see the number of the store in ASCII graphical mode):

 - The Weaponsmith’s Shop (3) is where the town’s weapons are fashioned.
 Hand and missile weapons may be purchased here.
 As with the armoury, not all weapon types will be stocked here.